AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 This section explains the improvements and fixes that require specific upgrade steps for users currently using a previous version of Stingray.

+### Wwise updates

+The Wwise exporter tool has been updated to finish generating sound banks before compilation by the Stingray editor.
+The sound banks are automatically regenerated when you load/migrate projects into Stingray 1.8, provided your Wwise project is writable.
+In case you encounter any error, reload the project or update the Wwise settings file (**File > Settings > Update Wwise Project Settings**).

 ### Lua API changes

 For a complete list of all new, modified, and removed elements in the Lua API in this release, see the [version history](../../lua_ref/versions.html).